 Let the cakes cool for a few minutes in the pan, then gently loosen the sides and flip the cakes onto a cooling rack to continue cooling completely.
 After cooled, you can frost the vegan carrot cake with the frosting or icing of your choice.

-Drain and rinse the soaked macadamia nuts.
+Drain and rinse the soaked macadamia nuts and cashews.
 Combine all of the ingredients in a blender until completely smooth.
 Let cool if needed, then slather onto your cake. :)

 APPLESAUCE: If using store-bought applesauce, measuring by volume should be just fine, but measure to 125 grams if you're using your own homemade applesauce.

 SOAKING MACADAMIA NUTS: You can soak the macadamia nuts in room temperature overnight to soften them for use in the frosting; or, soak them in boiling hot water for at least 30 minutes while you make the cake.
 Cashews can also be substituted for the macadamia nuts, and should also be soaked.
-Both raw or toasted macadamia nuts work well, but if using cashews, they should be raw.
+Both raw or toasted macadamia nuts work well, but if using cashews, they should be raw (unroasted).
+I used to use 100% macadamia nuts for this frosting, but I found it too often came out gritty and a mix of cashews need to be used.

 NUTRITION FACTS: Nutrition facts exclude frosting.